-These days, if you’re failing to raise your kid on a solid foundation of programming, engineering, science, and math skills you immediately forgot after eighth grade graduation, you may as well be raising the Wolfpack.
+These days, if you’re failing to raise your kid on a solid foundation of programming, engineering, science, and math you immediately forgot after eighth-grade graduation, you may as well be raising the Wolfpack.
 STEM education is all the rage and it’s not going anywhere as long as the future is chock full of high-tech jobs that don’t exist yet.
-Give your kid one of these 10 programming, engineering, and construction toys and they could end up building the next Santa tracker.
+Give your kid one of these STEM toys and programming as a holiday gift and they could end up building the next Santa tracker.
 Which is currently running on a severely outdated platform.

 Makey Makey Classic